 Development speed and cost

-At the development commencement, you need to choose what JavaScript framework/library to adopt.
-Any website or web application can be created using both Vue and ReactJS.
+At the start of development, you need to choose what JavaScript framework/library to adopt.
+Any website or web application can be created using both Vue and React.
 The matter is development speed and cost.

 Development speed